Skip to content

 Was Jesus a Jew (and why does it matter)?

 I was taught that Jesus was a Jew, that Jews are God's chosen people, and Israel is God's chosen land.
-However, none of it is biblically true.
+However, is any of it biblically true?
+Questioning whether Jesus was a Jew carries profound implications.

 📖